g6123/node-smtpd-lite/README.md

 #### receiver.to

 #### Event: 'sessionStart'
-Emitted when the server was connected to a new client or the client made new session (`RSET` or the end of `DATA`.)
+Emitted when the server was connected to a new client or the client made a new session (`RSET` or the end of `DATA`.)

 #### Event: 'auth'
 - [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) data
 - [Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function) function callback(error) { ... }

 Emitted when the client sends `AUTH` command.
-Until `callback` is called, all data chunks from the client is processed only by auth event listener.
+Until `callback` is called, all data chunks from the client is processed only by event listener listening on this auth event.
 When `callback` is called with `error`, the receiver will consider the authentication has failed.
 Below is an example code.

 ```js
 var Server = require('smtpd-lite');